kanitakadusic/si-docflow-windows/documentation/appsettings-setup.md

 The base URL of the [admin server](https://github.com/HarisMalisevic/si-docflow-admin) used by the Windows application to fetch configuration and send logs.

+> Running the admin server is optional - the application can work without it, but configuration will not be fetched and logs will not be sent.

 ### PROCESSING_SERVER_BASE_URL *

 The base URL of the [processing server](https://github.com/kanitakadusic/si-docflow-server) used by the Windows application to handle document processing and finalization.